chalkers/BasicLibrary/README.md

 ##Introduction

-This is a basic object orientated library for Arduino that consists of the following classes:
+This is a basic object oriented library for Arduino that consists of the following classes:

 * `DigitalPin`
 * `AnalogPin`